 $ sudo chsh git -s $(which git-shell)

-git user can still use the SSH connection to push and pull Git repositories but can’t shell onto the machine.
+git user can only use the SSH connection to push and pull Git repositories and can’t shell onto the machine.

 If you try, you’ll see a login rejection like this:

 hint: ~/git-shell-commands should exist and have read and execute access.

 Connection to gitserver closed.

 Now Git network commands will still work just fine but the users won’t be able to get a shell.